 Haptic Touch Bar

-Modern iPhones use Haptic Touch, which acts as a small vibration as acknowledgment following a press.
+Modern iPhones use Haptic Touch, which acts as a slight vibration as acknowledgment following a press.
 Apple never brought a similar technology to Mac for the Touch Bar.
-As the name suggests, however, the Haptic Touch Bar app does exactly this.
+However, as the name suggests, the Haptic Touch Bar app does exactly this.